Dxmoore/nba_allstar/README.md

-# nba_salaries
+# nba_allstars
-Predict the yearly salaries of NBA players
+Predict the probability that a player will make the NBA All-Star game based on the season stats and performances.